A barrier to the gospel is how people conceive of God.

 If we treat the subject of the attributes of God as a question, perhaps we can interest people in a discussion of God without the trappings of modern practices of the church (legalism).

-- Created: Without getting into the mechanism, is it more reasonable that God created, or that the universe, mass and energy, has always been here and always will be here?
+- Created: Without getting into the mechanism, is it more reasonable that God created?
+The other choice is that the universe, mass and energy, has always been here and always will be here.

 - Cares: If God created, God must have some purpose, concern, interest, or relationship to that which was created.
 The concept of a Creator makes random action improbable.